A vast variety of propulsion systems

 Diesel mechanical mode Step1 and Step2

 The graphs of Step1 and Step2 in the diagram above show the direct effect of reducing the rpm using the 2-speed reduction gearbox.
 The configuration consists of a diesel mechanical engine and a generator in PTO-condition.
 By designing optimum power distribution to the propeller and utilising the remaining power to the PTO, there will be full utilisation of the available power from the main engines.

 Diesel-Mechanical mode Step3

-The 2-speed gearbox also offers possibility to run the diesel-engine at reduced rpm as a 3rd step, for further reduced fuel comsumption.
+The 2-speed gearbox also offers possibility to run the diesel-engine at reduced rpm as a 3rd step for further reduced fuel consumption.
 The generator will still run at rated speed and power.

 Optimised running conditions with a combined generator / electric motor

 For vessels spending most of their operational time in low propulsion power condition below 40-50% of their total available power, there is a significant potential for power saving if the zero pitch loss can be reduced or eliminated.
 Brunvoll's solution to this issue is the 2-speed reduction gearbox, combined with diesel-electric features to create a very flexible and redundant hybrid configuration.